SandeepDalalCSE/Angular-8-Interview-Questions/README.md

 3. ### What are the building blocks of Angular?

-The Main Building blocks of Angular are:
+    The Main Building blocks of Angular are
     *  Directives
     *  Modules
     *  Components